 MESOTHELIOMA TREATMENT

 While no known cure for mesothelioma exists, there are treatment options available which can prolong the lifespan of mesothelioma patients.
 Mesothelioma treatment options include surgery, chemotherapy, radiation therapy, and immunotherapy or a combination of any of the four, which has proven to be more effective than any one individual treatment alone.
-The type of treatment depends on the stage of the cancer, the patient's overall health, and the type of mesothelioma.
+The type of treatment depends on the stage of the patient's cancer, their overall health, and the type of mesothelioma.
 In addition, mesothelioma patients may also try experimental treatments through clinical trials.

 SURGERY